Supporting Neurodiverse Students Through Course Design

 Communicate clearly, consistently and frequently

-Planning, organizing, and reflecting on their work is a common challenge for many neurodiverse students.
-Remember that their other instructors will have different expectations for students, so be explicit and direct (probably more so than you think you need to be) about what you want your students to do and how they can be successful in your course.
-Share the learning objectives for each unit or lecture with your students to make it very clear what you expect them to get out of that portion of the course.
+Planning, organizing, and reflecting on their work are common challenges for many neurodivergent students.
+Keep in mind that other instructors may have different expectations, so it’s important to be explicit and direct—likely more so than you think is necessary—about what you want students to do and how they can succeed in your course.
+Clearly communicate the learning objectives for each unit or lecture to help students understand exactly what they should take away from that part of the course.

-Early in the semester, share timelines and due dates for assignments and assessments to help your students plan.
-Providing a comprehensive timeline for the semester and breaking down complex tasks such as term papers or final projects into smaller steps with associated timelines and constructive feedback helps students organize their time.
-Reminders about upcoming benchmarks and due dates are always appreciated and may reduce requests for extensions.
+At the start of the semester, provide a clear timeline with due dates for assignments and assessments to help students plan effectively.
+Offering a comprehensive schedule and breaking down complex tasks—such as term papers or final projects—into smaller, manageable steps with associated deadlines and constructive feedback can support students in organizing their time.
+Regular reminders about upcoming benchmarks and due dates are always appreciated and can also help reduce requests for extensions.

-Regular and timely feedback will help students monitor their own learning and comprehension and track their progress so they can identify what they’ve mastered and what needs more attention, which is a challenge for many neurodivergent students.
-Effective feedback can come in the form of self-checks with automatic feedback, forum interactions, or personalized comments on assignments.
+Regular and timely feedback helps students monitor their learning, track progress and identify areas of mastery versus those requiring more attention–a common challenge for many neurodivergent students.
+Effective feedback can take various forms, including self-check activities with automatic feedback, interactive discussions in forums, or personalized comments on assignments.

 Support comprehension through scaffolding

-Chances are that you have something you consider yourself an expert at doing.
-Can you remember what it was like to be a complete novice?
-To begin learning the foundations?
-Many of us forget those days once we’re experts, and we take for granted the network and scaffolding we’ve constructed in our brains that help us to make sense of new data in our field.
-This documented phenomenon is called the expert blind spot.
+Think about something you consider yourself an expert in.
+Can you recall what it was like to be a complete novice, learning the foundational skills?
+Often, once we become experts, we forget those early struggles and take for granted the mental frameworks we’ve built to make sense of new information in our field.
+This well-documented phenomenon is known as the expert blind spot.

 Watch your language!

-Students may not yet be familiar with the jargon of your field of study, or perhaps even with NC State jargon and lingo, so using plain language and minimal abbreviations and acronyms can help build their expertise.
-Pre-teach vocabulary that is new, and provide or let students build a glossary.
+Students may not yet be familiar with the specialized jargon of your field or even with the lingo commonly used at NC State.
+Use plain language and minimize abbreviations and acronyms to help students build their expertise.
+Pre-teach vocabulary that is new, and provide or let students build a glossary collaboratively.

 Chunk information

-Use short (<10 min) videos or lecture segments and take time after each to solidify the key points, distinguishing main concepts from supporting examples.
-This can help students both maintain focus on each video or lecture and understand why that video or lecture is important.
+Incorporate short (<10 min) videos or lecture segments and take time afterward to reinforce key points, highlighting main concepts and distinguishing them from supporting examples.
+This approach helps students maintain focus and understand the significance of each segment.

 Maximize flexibility

-As mentioned before, the most often approved accommodation for neurodivergent students is more time to complete assignments and assessments.
+As noted earlier, extended time for assignments and assessments is one of the most commonly approved accommodations for neurodivergent students.
 Can you create some flexibility in your deadlines?
-Can you use alternative assessments to remove timed exams?
-Many faculty turned to flexible timing during the COVID-19 Pandemic; you may find some useful ideas in the article, “Pandemic Pearls of Wisdom: Online Teaching Takeaways from the 2020-21 Academic Year.”
+Can you replace any timed exams with alternative assessments?
+Many faculty adopted flexible timing during the COVID-19 pandemic, discovering innovative approaches that support diverse learners.
+For inspiration, check out the article “Pandemic Pearls of Wisdom: Online Teaching Takeaways from the 2020-21 Academic Year.”

 Conclusion

-Beyond course design, you can support all your students by helping them feel comfortable approaching you with questions, concerns, or ideas without fear of negative consequences.
-A “Getting To Know You” survey (sample survey from Michelle Pacansky-Brock) at the start of your course will help you learn about anticipated challenges, needs, or barriers to success that your students come to your course with, regardless of their DRO status.
-And for those who are registered with the DRO, remind them that they should submit their accommodation letter to you and set up a time to discuss their accommodations with you.
+Beyond thoughtful course design, you can further support students by fostering a welcoming environment where they feel comfortable approaching you with questions, concerns, or ideas without fear of negative consequences.
+A “Getting To Know You” survey (such as the sample survey from Michelle Pacansky-Brock) at the start of your course can help you understand the challenges, needs or barriers your students might face, regardless of their DRO status.
+For students registered with the DRO, remind them to submit their accommodation letters and schedule a time to discuss their accommodations with you.

-These simple but powerful practices can support accessibility, equity and inclusion in your course.
+These straightforward yet impactful practices promote accessibility, equity, and inclusion in your course.

 Resources